Transformers One Review: The Best Transformers Movie Ever Made?

-PLOT: An origin story set on Cybertron focused on the friendship between a young Optimus Prime (Chris Hemsworth) and Megatron (Bryan Tyree Henry) before they became arch-enemies.
+PLOT: An origin story set on Cybertron focused on the friendship between a young Optimus Prime (Chris Hemsworth) and Megatron (Brian Tyree Henry) before they became arch-enemies.

 REVIEW: It figures that the best movie Paramount’s ever made from the Transformers franchise is animated.
 When I hit Comic Con in San Diego a few months ago, the folks behind Transformers One mentioned that by adopting an animated format, for the first time in the history of the big screen franchise, they were able to make a Transformers movie without any human characters, set 100% on Cybertron.
 It would have cost about $400 million had this been live-action.
 And, indeed, with no limit on the story’s scope, for the first time, we have a Transformers movie that can legitimately be called terrific.